jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Hadamard factorisation.md

 ### Hadamard factorisation theorem

-The Hadamard factorisation theorem allows us to characterise all functions with suitable order of growth as products of [[Complex Analysis --- math-135/notes/Weierstrass factorisation#_definition _ Weierstrass elementary factor|elementary factors]] of constant degree rather than increasing degree $n \to \infty$, with a polynomial factor.
+The Hadamard factorisation theorem allows us to characterise all functions with suitable order of growth as products of [[Complex analysis --- math-135/notes/Weierstrass factorisation#_definition _ Weierstrass elementary factor|elementary factors]] of constant degree rather than increasing degree $n \to \infty$, with a polynomial factor.

 To show this theorem we will need to bound the growth of the number of zeroes of an entire function, and further, show that they are sparse.